turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetLayerOrder(string name, int order)
 - SetSpriteOrder(Sprite sprite, int order)
 - SetFontOrder(SpriteFont font, int order)
+- CopyFrom(RenderPath other) -- copies everything from other renderpath into this

 #### RenderPath3D
 This is the default scene render path.